nivedya-nambiar/nivedyaweb/aboutme.md

 title: About me
 ---

 Hi, I'm Nivedya.
 I enjoy science, music and literature.
-I recently graduated with a Bachelor's in Electrical Engineering from the Indian Institute of Technology Bombay, where I  was fortunate to  discover the heavenly overlap between engineering principles I learnt in my course and the working of the brain.
-(I'm still working on improving my literature skills :)) )
+I recently graduated with a Bachelor's in Electrical Engineering from the Indian Institute of Technology Bombay, where I was fortunate to discover opportunities to develop my love for neuroscience as an engineering undergrad.
 <br/>
 I am currently a junior research assistant at the cognition lab at the Indian Institute of Science Bangalore.
 In a nutshell, my current work involves fMRI data collection and analysis for a simple experiment I designed to decode stimulus properties from the fMRI data.
 I largely work with MATLAB and Python for my project at the lab, and use simple machine learning and statistical frameworks performing decoding on imaging data.
 <br/>